STEAM TOYS IN ACTION

 Photos of previous events can be found on the button bar below or by clicking here.
 A good selection of photographs of past events can be found on the Unofficial Mamod and Other Model Steam Forum http://www.mamodforums.co.uk and the Freesteam Forum http://freesteammamod.myfreeforum.org/index.php

 The event is organised and staffed by the Leicester Museums Technology Association, the registered charity that actively supports Leicester City Council in the operation and maintenance of the technology collections based on the Abbey Pumping Station.
-Our members are actively involved in bringing No. 1 engine back to steam, restore and maintain many of the museum road vehicles, expand and operate the site narrow gauge railway and assist with the thousand and one tasks essential to the operation of the museum and the appeal of our special events.
+Our members have been actively involved in bringing all four engines back to steam, restore and maintain many of the museum road vehicles, expand and operate the site narrow gauge railway and assist with the thousand and one tasks essential to the operation of the museum and the appeal of our special events.

 Further events at the museum of interest to steam toy enthusiasts are: